 Nonstationary relationships are an important consideration for producing reliable ecological forecasts.
-While the year-to-year variability in the estimated trend did appear to be stationary in our community models (Fig. 4, 6), the autocorrelation appeared to be nonstationary with the lag-1 autocorrelation between 2000–present being significantly higher (0.82) than over the years 1981–2000 (0.23).
+While the year-to-year variability in the estimated trend did appear to be stationary in our community models (Fig 5, 9), the autocorrelation appeared to be nonstationary with the lag-1 autocorrelation between 2000–present being significantly higher (0.82) than over the years 1981–2000 (0.23).
 In addition to nonstationary variance parameters, future analyses may also consider nonstationary relationships in the covariate relationships, or potential interactions between covariates.
-A growing number of retrospective analyses have revealed nonstationary relationships among climate and individual species or community-level variables (Puerta et al. 2019, Litzow et al. 2018, 2019, 2020 a,b,c).
+A growing number of retrospective analyses have revealed nonstationary relationships among climate and individual species or community-level variables [42,95,96,97,98,99].
 In the northeast Pacific Ocean, these studies have been mostly focused on Alaskan ecosystems with long time series describing climate and biological processes.
-The best-documented instance of nonstationary relationships among climate and biology time series in the North Pacific centers on a climate shift in the late 1980s (Litzow et al. 2020b).
+The best-documented instance of nonstationary relationships among climate and biology time series in the North Pacific centers on a climate shift in the late 1980s [98].
 Decades of observational data on either side of that event allow for statistically robust tests for nonstationarity that are not yet available for post-2014–2016 conditions.
-However, early indications from Alaska suggest the possibility that long-standing relationships between leading climate modes and individual climate and biology time series may have changed following 2014 (Litzow et al. 2020c).
+However, early indications from Alaska suggest the possibility that long-standing relationships between leading climate modes and individual climate and biology time series may have changed following 2014 [99].

 Management application